-Can any animal understand language, as we think of it?
-When dogs follow directions, do they actually understand the words?
+Other animal studies have looked into how animals understand human language.
+For example, when dogs follow directions, do they actually understand the words?
 Learn about the border collie who understands 1,000 words here.

 Do you think dolphins are “speaking?”